-Many people assume Centennial Airport is just for airplanes, but it is also home to the Family Sports Center and golf course, go-cart track, the Perfect Landing and Avalanche Grill, and a hotel (coming 2024).
+Many people assume Centennial Airport is just for airplanes, but it is also home to the Family Sports Center and golf course, the Perfect Landing and Avalanche Grill, and a hotel (coming 2023).
 In addition to that, South Metro Fire Rescue Station 35 sits conveniently on airport property and services the Airport and the surrounding community.

 The Arapahoe County Public Airport Authority is a quasi-governmental entity that owns and operates Centennial Airport.
 It is governed by a Board of Commissioners which include five voting members appointed by the Arapahoe County Board of Commissioners and three ex-officio Douglas County Commissioners or their appointees.

 Centennial Airport is responsible for generating approximately $2.1 billion in direct and indirect economic impact for the local and regional economy according to the CDOT 2020 Airport Economic Impact Report!
 The economic impact of the Airport is measured through jobs employed, payroll distributed, business revenues, and value added (business revenue earned minus costs of purchasing goods and services).